find your perfect postgrad program

 The additional challenges are potentially significant, as this example shows.
 That said, the demand for those able to tackle them continues to grow.

-The most useful associations for those interested in international business are not ‘international associations’.
-Instead, those pursuing internationally focused careers are advised to focus on associations geared to their functional or sector interests.
-Thus, someone pursuing marketing should look at the international section and activities of the national marketing association (in the UK, the Chartered Institute of Marketing).
-The other option is to focus on the relevant sector.
-Someone pursuing a career in the paper industry should therefore look at the international section and activities of the national paper association.
+The most useful associations for those interested in international business are not ‘international associations’ as such, instead, those pursuing internationally focused careers are advised to focus on associations geared to their functional or sector interests.
+Therefore, someone pursuing marketing should look at the international section and activities of the national marketing association (in the UK, the Chartered Institute of Marketing).